Liver Transplant Procedures Are Performed for Individuals with Severe Liver Conditions

-High volume – Tampa General Hospital’s liver transplant program is one of the leaders in the state and one of the top 10 programs in the country.
-One of the reasons behind our high volume of transplants is our close partnership with LifeLink Foundation, Inc., a nationally recognized organ procurement organization.
+- We are one of the top 10 busiest programs in the entire nation.
+One of the reasons why we are able to maintain this high volume is our close relationship with LifeLink Foundation, Inc., a nationally recognized organ procurement organization.

-Contact Tampa General Hospital for more information about our liver transplant program.
-Call 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator).
+For more information about our liver transplant procedures, or to get information about our transplant criteria, please call Tampa General Hospital’s Liver Transplant Program at 1-800-505-7769 (press 4 for the liver transplant program and ask for the referral coordinator), or call the coordinator directly at (813) 844-8686.